-In March, I was sent a copy of ‘The Glad Shout’ by Alice Robinson by Affirm Press just after I gave birth to my son.
+In March, I was sent a copy of ‘The Glad Shout’ by Alice Robinson by Affirm Press.
 As I had a newborn and was operating on little sleep I didn’t get a chance to read the book in its entirety until recently.

 This wouldn’t have been a book I would have chosen to purchase however I was pleasantly surprised.